 Our community has taken the opportunity offered by the Localism Act 2011 to create a Neighbourhood Plan.
-This legislation empowers local people to help plan the future
+This legislation empowers local people to help plan the future of where they live, as a Neighbourhood Plan contains policies which guide the development and use of land in a Parish or neighbourhood area.

-The Plan helps communities to play a greater role in determining how the Parish grows by giving us all a real chance to have a say over local decision making, to achieve our goals through the planning system, and help shape the vitality and sustainability of our community for current and future generations.
+The Plan helps communities to play a greater role in determining how the Parish grows by giving us all a real chance to have a say over local decision making, to achieve our goals through the the planning system, and help shape the vitality and sustainability of our community for current sea and future generations.